Movatterモバイル変換

 Concorde variable air dam control ramps move to suit flight condition

-Ideally, the first oblique shock wave should intercept the air intake lip, thus avoiding air spillage and pre-entry drag on the outer boundary of the deflected streamtube.
-For a fixed geometry intake at zero incidence, this condition can only be achieved at one particular flight Mach number, because the angle of the shock wave (to the longitudinal direction) becomes more acute with increasing aircraft speed.
+Ideally, the first oblique shock wave should intercept the air intake lip, thus avoiding air spillage and pre-entrycowl drag on the outer boundary of the deflected streamtube; the air is finally slowed down to subsonic speeds by a terminal normal shock further downstream.
+For a fixed geometry intake at zero incidence, this condition can only be achieved at one particular flight Mach number, because the angle of the shock wave (to the longitudinal direction) becomes more acute with increasing aircraft speed.[3][4]

 Intake gallery